model-railroad-infoguy.com |

-I'm still a homasote fan for subroadbed even though it is sometimes hard to find.
+I'm still a homasote fan for subroadbed benchwork even though it is sometimes hard to find.
 Some sections of my layout are built on foam.
 It's especially good for flat areas or to reduce weight but a problem for mounting switch machines.
 And never use contact cement on it unless you want a creek!
+You can follow along as I rebuild my layout at layout construction.

 Portable layouts such as HOTrak, NTrak and free-mo deserve special consideration.
 If you're building a diorama or want to link up with other model railroaders' layouts, there's a ton of information on the Internet.
 I'll supply some good links for you in the near future.